L2 PUTTER TESTIMONIALS

 The following is an extensive review that turned into a testimonial from "until the next tee" with Alexander Toth a former mini tour player and avid gold review writer.

-Upon researching the clients website I had to have a closer examination of the product.
+In 2016 I was asked to review a golf putter.
 That product in question was the MOI MAXX Putter from Lateral Line Putters.

 Lateral Line Putters is the creation of former commercial pilot and Jefferson, Ohio native John Ambrose who I was fortunate enough to meet this past January (more on that in a bit).
 Mr. Ambrose is the innovator and President of Lateral Line Putters which was formed in 2007.
 Since the birth of the brand they have seen growth in both product development and exposure.
 Lateral Line Putters has seen over half of its customer base through referrals from other customers.
 Moreover, Mr. Ambrose has great support with his company through his wife Robyn who has run businesses over the past 20 years.
 Lateral Line Putters is proud of the fact that they offer the consumer a wide range of customization options.
 When coming up with the design of L2 putters Mr. Ambrose fell back on his applied use and knowledge of physics.
 The knowledge that Mr. Ambrose possesses about putting is quite significant.
 This was something that I would quickly learn when I met up with him and Holly G after the PGA Show at Orange Tree Golf Club (Orlando).
 Not only is he a USGTF Certified Instructor, a former Director of Instruction and First Tee Coach but he is a Certified Vector Green Reading Instructor.